 9. Something practical: Abaniko and other home items

 The Filipinos, aside from being hospitable hosts, are also known for a certain brand of ingenuity and practicality.
-Filipinos usually bring home practical home items as souvenirs, a lot of them made of natural materials.
+Filipinos usually bring home practical home items as souvenirs, and many of these traditional Filipino gifts or pasalubongs are made of natural materials.
 Almost every Filipino home has a walis tambo (broom made of a certain type of reed) for indoor use.
 Baguio tourists usually bring these home.
 For outdoor use, there is the walis tingting which is basically a bunch of sticks with wispy ends tied together.
 There is also the bao, a coconut husk cut in half, used to shine wooden floors.

 A simple fan popular with the locals is the abaniko fan, a lightweight woven hand fan used for everything from costumes to waving away smoke from a grill.